nino-vid/Polovni-automobili-frontend/README.md

 # frontend-car-sales
-frontend site for selling used and new cars
+Full-stack site for selling used and new cars

 npm install